cloudfoundry/docs-bosh/content/deploying.md

-Once referenced stemcells and releases are uploaded to the Director and the deployment manifest is complete, Director can successfull make a deployment.
+Once referenced stemcells and releases are uploaded to the Director and the deployment manifest is complete, the Director can successfully make a deployment.
 The CLI has a single command to create and update a deployment: [`bosh deploy` command](cli-v2.md#deploy).
 From the perspective of the Director same steps are taken to create or update a deployment.

 To create a Zookeeper deployment from `zookeeper.yml` deployment manifest run the deploy command: